Your application for medical school is important, but did you know that your medical school interview could be what makes or breaks your acceptance?

 - Give an example of a situation in which you had to utilize effective interpersonal skills.

-- Describe how you can effectively deal with someone in crisis.
+- Describe how you would effectively deal with someone in crisis.

 - Tell me about a time when you demonstrated initiative.